ShuuheiAlb/shuuheialb.github.io/index.md

 ### "Fitness Food on a Budget" Dashboard

-[This project](https://github.com/ShuuheiAlb/fitness-food-on-a-budget/tree/main) compares the amount of macronutrients per unit price for selected food sources sold in two largest Australian supermarket chains.
+[This project](https://github.com/ShuuheiAlb/fitness-food-on-a-budget/tree/main) compares the amount of macronutrients per unit price for selected food sources available in two Australian supermarket chains.

 ---